flexi-framework/hopr/INSTALL.md

 to the `COMPILER` string, e.g. `COMPILER=GNU_MPI_DEBUG`.
 Other options are descibed in the `Makefile.defs` header.

+### Libraries

-In case you want to use a precompiled HDF5 version on your system, set the option `BUILD_HDF5=<empty>`, then the path to HDF5 can be specified by the environment variable `$HDF5_DIR`.
+In case you want to use a precompiled HDF5 or CGNS version on your system, set the option `BUILD_HDF5=<empty>`, then the path to HDF5 can be specified by the environment variable `$HDF5_DIR` if HDF5 has been built with CMake or `$HDF5_ROOT` if built using Automake.
+Note that `$HDF5_DIR` should contain the path to the CMake subdirectory of HDF5, i.e. $HDF5_ROOT/share/cmake/hdf5 .

 ## Testing HOPR